Superflex Super Sticker Collection: Thinkables & UnthinkaBots

 New important changes, additions, and updates!

-Superflex and the Team of Thinkables are within each of us and give us powers to figure out how to adapt our behavior based on what’s going on in different situations.
+The Team of Thinkables are the strategies within each of us that give us the power to manage the UnthinkaBots.
 Use Thinkable Stickers to: